AskMeAgain/CutFinder/README.md

 Filling out the grid is easy:

-If you can drive from CP1 -> CP5, CP7, CP10, you go into Column 1 and enter a 1 in Row 5, 7 & 10.
-Dont forget the finish lines or else the program wont find a correct way.
+If you can drive from CP1 -> CP5, CP7, CP10, you go into Column 1 and enter a number in Row 5, 7 & 10.
+Dont forget the finish lines or else the program wont find a correct route.

 #### How is the program working: